 Dementia is considered a late-life disease because it tends to develop mostly in elderly people.
-About 5% to 8% of all people over the age of 65 have some form of dementia, and this number doubles every five years above that age.
+About 5% to 8% of all people over age 65 have some form of dementia, and this number doubles every 5 years above that age.
 It is estimated that as many as half of people in their 80s suffer from dementia.

 Which Dementias Are Treatable?